brainfoolong/rcon-web-admin/README.md

     sudo ln -s `which nodejs` /usr/bin/node

-RaspberryPi: You may not be able to run the server or `npm update`, or the node modules do not download.
+RaspberryPi: You may not be able to run the server or `npm install`, or the node modules do not download.
 This will be because of a very old npm/nodejs version (for old raspberry pi for example).
 So you have to update nodejs and npm to a new version. **Warning**: This will delete old nodejs and npm installation.
 Make some backups before you do this.

     sudo apt-get purge nodejs npm
     ## Pi2 | wget https://nodejs.org/dist/v6.9.3/node-v6.9.3-linux-armv7l.tar.xz -O node.tar.xz